bootsnet/library/js/AJAX.md

 # Bootsnet Ajax JS
-It is a pure ajax javascript libary to handle ajax.
+Bootsnet Ajax JS is a pure ajax javascript libary to handle ajax and find out more.

-## Usage
+## Demo usage

 ```js
 let myAjax = new Ajax({